 GE, Boeing and a host of other exporters formed a coalition to back a House Republican plan to tax all imports in an effort to "support American jobs and American-made products."
 They will find themselves pitted against the likes of Target and Best Buy, who are heavy importers.

-- Japan plans to present a plan to Trump next week could create 700,000 jobs in the United States, including investments in high-speed trains and cybersecurity.
+That's how much Snapchat wants to raise in its IPO.
+But it wants investors to have no say on how the company is run.
+Oh, and they're not promising any profits any time soon.
+Japan plans to present a plan to Trump next week could create 700,000 jobs in the United States, including investments in high-speed trains and cybersecurity.
 Japan plans to invest $150 billion in public and private funds over 10 years, according to government sources.